-Many economists believe the gold standard contributed to deflation and the Great Depression because the Federal Reserve raised interest rates to slow the depletion of the government's gold reserves.
-Depositors were concerned about the health of the banking system and were redeeming their currency for gold, thus reducing the gold reserves and money supply.
-To slow the run on banks the Federal Reserve raised interest rates hoping depositors would leave their money in the system.
+Many economists argue that the gold standard contributed to deflation and the Great Depression because the Federal Reserve raised interest rates to protect gold reserves.
+Depositors redeemed their currency for gold because they were concerned the banking system had an inadequate supply, thus reducing the gold reserves and money supply.
+To slow the run on banks, the Federal Reserve raised interest rates, hoping depositors would leave their money in the system.
 (A piece of gold does not earn interest.)
-The policy worked, but it also jacked up rates to a point that it discouraged business investment, when the country needed it most.
-Under the gold standard, the Federal Reserve would be conflicted between raising interest rates to slow the redemption of currency for gold or allow the gold reserves to be depleted.
+The policy worked, but it also jacked up rates to a point that it discouraged business investment when the country needed it most.
+Under the gold standard, the Federal Reserve would be conflicted between raising interest rates to slow the redemption of currency for gold or allowing the gold reserves to be depleted.

-Between 1834 and 1933, the price of gold was $20.67 an ounce.
-On April 5, 1933, President Roosevelt, empowered by Emergency Banking Act, made it illegal for Americans to own gold except for jewelry.
+Between 1834 and 1933, gold was $20.67 an ounce.
+On April 5, 1933, President Roosevelt, empowered by the Emergency Banking Act, made it illegal for Americans to own gold except for jewelry.
 The Federal Reserve purchased gold from Americans for $20.67 an ounce.
-Less than a year later Roosevelt raised the price of gold to $35 an ounce.
+Less than a year later, Roosevelt raised the price of gold to $35 an ounce.
 The effect was to increase the money supply by 69 percent.
 Many countries took advantage of the higher price and sold their gold to the United States.
 By the end of WWII, the US controlled 75 percent of the world’s gold.

-Following World War II many world leaders wanted to return to the gold standard.
-Representatives from forty-four countries met in Bretton Woods, New Hampshire, and reached the Bretton Woods Agreement.
-The Bretton Woods System was included in the agreement.
+Many world leaders wanted to return to the gold standard after World War II.
+Representatives from forty-four countries met in Bretton Woods, New Hampshire, and reached the Bretton Woods Agreement, which created the Bretton Woods System.
 Countries would trade in dollars, but the United States agreed to buy those dollars for gold.
 The price was fixed at $35 per ounce.
 Part of the Bretton Woods agreement was that countries would not permit their currencies to fluctuate significantly.
 In other words, exchange rates would be fixed and ultimately tied to gold.
-Fixing gold’s price and America’s guarantee to exchange dollars for gold, helped stabilize exchange rates.
+Fixing gold’s price and America’s guarantee to exchange dollars for gold helped stabilize exchange rates.
 Many advocates of the gold standard believe this adds to the certainty of international investments.